sc0v0ne/LearnAI/web/web.md

 - Deta
 - Streamlit
+- Mogenius

 - Beautiful Soup
 - Django
 - Selenium

-### Flask vs FastApi
+### Flask vs FastAPI

 Python has many web frameworks, the most popular being Django and Flask.

 FastAPI is a web framework for Python and in many ways resembles the simplicity of Flask.
 What makes FastAPI different is that it runs on ASGI web servers (such as uvicorn) while Flask only runs on WSGI web servers.
 This difference can result in a huge performance gap.

 In short: with asynchronous code, threads can do more work in the same amount of time which results in more work done per unit time that results in a performance boost.

 A comparison of two different RestAPI frameworks [4]:

 **Flask** was released in 2010, a micro web framework written in python to support the deployment of web applications with a minimal amount of code.

 Flask is designed to be an easy setup that is flexible and fast to deploy as a microservice.

 Flask is built on **WSGI (Python Web Server Gateway Interface)** which means the server will tie up a worker for each request.

 **FastAPI** was released in 2018.
 FastAPI works similarly to Flask which supports the deployment of web applications with a minimal amount of code.

 FastAPI is faster compare to Flask since it is built on **ASGI (Asynchronous Server Gateway Interface)** which supports concurrency / asynchronous code by declaring the endpoints with `async def` syntax.